 You do not want to contribute the annual maximum and then lose the money due to a denied claim.
 Therefore, take several proactive steps to overcome the cosmetic exclusion rule.

-- Visit your dentist to get a treatment plan and cost estimate and document the medically necessary reason you need to replace your teeth.
+- Visit your dentist for a treatment plan and cost estimate and to document the medically necessary reason you need to replace your teeth.

 - Submit the documentation to your FSA administrator for preapproval.